developersCradle/git-complete/README.md

 Creating, switching branch, applying and destroying stash all in one
 - `git stash branch newchanges`

-Tags are just labes which we can attack to any commit in history Creates myTag, light weight tag
+Tags are just labels which we can attack to any commit in history Creates **myTag**, lightweight tag
 - `git tag myTag`

-Showin list of tags
+Showing list of tags
 - `git tag --list`

 Deleting tag
 - `git tag --delete myTag`

-Annotated tag has litle more extra infomation than normal tag
+Annotated tag has little more extra information than normal tag
 - `git tag -a v-1.0`

 Listing tag